 www.palaceoffinearts.com

 The Palace of Fine Arts is clearly among the most recognizable landmarks in San Francisco.
-The sole remaining structure from a 1915 world’s fair, it’s not exactly a palace, per se.
+The sole remaining structure from a 1915 World’s Fair, it’s not exactly a palace, per se.
 Instead, there is a Beaux-Arts rotunda reminiscent of a majestic Roman monument.
 The Palace of Fine Arts has plenty of parking but can also be reached by bus.
 If that’s not enough, there are more affordable attractions nearby.
-For example, Crissy Field with its spectacular views of Golden Gate Bridge is a short walk away.
-Also in the area is the Wave Organ, a free attraction near the Marina Green.
-In addition, the Yoda Fountain is close by, as well as the rest of the Presidio.
-Lastly, one other attraction worth mentioning in the Presidio is the Walt Disney Family Museum.
+For example, Crissy Field, with its spectacular views of the Golden Gate Bridge, is a short walk away.
+Also in the area is the Wave Organ, a free attraction near Marina Green.
+In addition, the Yoda Fountain, as is the rest of the Presidio, is nearby.
+Lastly, the Walt Disney Family Museum is another attraction in the Presidio.
 But then again, admission for this museum is over $20.

 San Francisco Botanical Garden